Pyrocene: life on a blazing planet

 Hence, over the last ~350 million years, occasional wildfires were a normal part of ecosystems.
 But two million years ago the Pleistocene age dawned, and then something changed: humanity emerged.
 About one million years ago, we began to play with fire, and the discovery that fire could be "tamed" and controlled led to huge advances.
 It is said to have even influenced our brain size.

 Control of fire allowed us to prepare food faster, kill germs, protect ourselves from dangerous animals, clear forests to hunt animals or manage livestock, and make tools.
 In the evenings, we gathered around the fire to muse, dream and tell stories.
-Even today, we still like to gaze into the dancing flames of a good fire.
+Even today, we still love to gaze into the dancing flames of a good campfire.

 Indigenous peoples still use fire in traditional agricultural practices, but their fires are controlled and small, they do not burn the seed bank of the soil.
 On realtime fire maps on NASA and Copernicus websites, you can clearly see how in the tropics many small fires burn in certain seasons.
 Some seeds even need the heat of fire to germinate, like those of the giant sequoia in America.